TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 The second group only has to declare the first as its parent, like a :class:`.Transormation` would.
 The advantage of making multiple smaller groups are twofold:

-For one it improves modularity, making it easiert to reuse assembly parts.
+For one it improves modularity, making it easier to reuse assembly parts.

-But more importantly it reduced computational cost.
+But more importantly, it reduced computational cost.
 To keep virtual and actuated state consistent mapping has to be called every time part of one state changes.
 A single group mechanism would mean updating every state.
 This problem is especially bad for branching mechanisms.
-Consider a for legged robot, setting the actuator of one leg would then mean updating all four legs.
+Consider a four-legged robot, setting the actuator of one leg would then mean updating all four legs.
 To prevent this problem outright the virtual chain can not contain branches.

-In summary groups should be defined as small as possible.
+In summary, groups should be defined as small as possible.
-Small in this case refering to the number actuators that have to be grouped together.
+Small in this case referring to the number of actuators that have to be grouped.
 The minimum size is defined by the closed chains.
 Consider the following mechanism